-As stated before, uncovering the main subject and central theme respectively is the first major step in a thematic essay.
-However, with all the variety flowing around, it may be difficult to confidently decide on the main subject.
-To make sure you choose the central theme correctly, follow these steps:
+As stated before, uncovering the main subject and central theme respectively is the first significant step in a thematic paper.
+However, with so many things going on within the literature, it may be difficult to interpret the central theme accurately.
+To make sure you choose it correctly, follow these steps:

-- Summarize the Literature: If you take the SparkNotes version of the book, what main idea is the author trying to purvey?
+1. Summarize the literature: What main idea is the author trying to purvey?
 Usually, there will be many hints along the way, so choosing the right direction may not be so challenging.

-- Pick the Most Prevalent Subject: One thing to note is the significant difference between a subject and a theme.
-A subject is the general topic of conversation whether it be love, bravery, deception, etc. A theme is a specific point an author is making about said subject.
+2. Pick the most prevalent subject: One thing to note is the significant difference between a subject and a theme.
+A subject is the general topic of conversation—whether it be love, bravery, deception, etc. A theme is a specific point the author is making about said subject.
 So, find the talking point that is most commonly being brought up.
 This will be the focal point of the essay.

-- Read Between The Lines: After finding the most suitable subject, decipher what main point the author is trying to make.
-This will become clearer as you get deeper into the literature since clues and examples will appear on a frequent basis.
-After fully deciphering the central theme, there is one more major step
+3. Read between the lines: After finding the most suitable subject, decipher what main point the author is trying to make.
+This will become clearer as you get deeper into the literature since clues and examples will appear frequently.
+After fully deciphering the central theme, there is one more significant step.

-- Overall Significance: What is the overall significance that comes from the author’s point?
+4. Overall significance: What is the overall significance that comes from the author’s point?
 What can be taken from this and applied to our personal lives?
 In other words, what is the lesson from all of this?
 What have we learned?

 Thematic Essay Outline

 The thematic essay has several key components.
 First of all, it should be five paragraphs or more, depending on the depth of the theme.
-Next, it must have a concrete thesis, which in other words is the thematic statement that comes from the main subject.
+Next, it should have a concrete thesis statement, which, in other words, is the thematic statement that comes from the main subject.
 The introduction presents the reader with the subject and the thesis statement.
-The body paragraphs each discuss one literary element or more to defend the validity of the thought, all the while providing many supporting details from the text itself.
-Lastly, the conclusion summarizes the main arguments presented and finishes off with a statement of overall significance.
+The body paragraphs each discuss one literary element or more to defend the validity of your thesis, all the while providing many supporting details from the text itself.
+Lastly, the thematic essay conclusion summarizes the main points presented and finishes off with a statement of significance.

-As stated previously, the introduction’s main purpose is to present the main subject of discussion in a captivating way.
+The thematic essay introduction presents the main subject of discussion in a captivating way.
 The first sentence of the intro should be a hook statement that makes some intriguing claim about the subject of discussion.
-If done properly, this will grab your reader's attention.
-Afterward, provide any necessary background information from the literature that will help the audience understand your claims later on.
+If done correctly, this will grab your reader's attention.
+Afterwards, provide any necessary background information from the literature that will help the audience understand your claims later on.
 Lastly, put together a well thought out thesis statement that reflects the central theme of the novel.

-The body paragraphs in a thematic essay follow a strict format.
-Since each body paragraph’s purpose is to present a literary device as evidence, the topic sentence should introduce the claim and gateway into the evidence.
-Every topic sentence must have a literary device, author’s name and the relationship to the claim.
+The body paragraphs follow a thematic essay format.
+Since each body paragraph’s purpose should be to present a literary device as evidence, the topic sentence should introduce the claim and gateway into the evidence.
+Every topic sentence must mention a literary device and its relationship to the literature.

-Afterward, to validate the claim, using examples from the book that strengthen the reasoning of your statement.
-These can be actions from the plot or quotations that are in parallel with the central theme.
-It is imperative to explain how the action/quote links back to the thesis statement, as it shows that you can support your logic.
+Afterwards, to validate your claim, use examples from the book that strengthen the reasoning of your statement.
+These can be actions from the plot or quotations that are parallel with the central theme.
+It’s imperative to explain how the action/quote links back to your thesis statement, as it shows that you can support your logic.

 Remember: each claim must use a literary device.
 It can not just be a random moment or inference.
-Thematic essays are all about proving thesis statements through the use of important literary devices.
+Thematic essays are all about proving thesis statements through the use of critical literary devices.

-The conclusion has three main objectives to complete before wrapping up the entire essay.
-It should NEVER present any new information or facts but merely go through the information already presented.
-First of all, restate your thesis statement with the use of a transition such as “In conclusion,”.
-Then, summarize your three main claims and their influence on the thesis statement.
+The thematic essay conclusion has three main objectives to complete before wrapping up the entire paper.
+It should not present any new information or facts, but should summarize the information already given.
+First of all, restate your thesis statement in a new way.
+Then, summarize the central claims you made within the body of your paper and their influence on the thesis statement.
 To finish off the entire work, present an overall concluding statement with a global analysis of the subject.
-Leave your reader with a call to action, interesting them to dig deeper into the topic.
+Leave your reader with another hook, making him/her interested in digging deeper into the topic.

 Wrap Things Up